 - Wired connection is the best connection

-- Some full size projectors offer bluetooth and other wireless connections, but are designed for long term wired connections
+- Some full-size projectors offer Bluetooth and other wireless connections which allow for smartphone connectivity (our tutorial) but are designed for long term wired connections

 - Requires screen and additional audio sources